Radio emission from beyond the light cylinder in millisecond pulsars: Discussion

 Table~\ref{tab:NOLC} shows the remaining 20 pulsars with gamma-ray emission which we have found difficult to classify.
 Some have very low gamma-ray counts and a reliable profile cannot be created.
 Some have overlapping radio and gamma components but it is unclear how to assign PC and LC emission.
 In summary therefore, we think it likely that nearly all gamma-ray MSPs show (or will show) components aligned with at least some part of the radio profile.
 This is a striking result.

 Table~\ref{tab:DNO} shows the remaining pulsars with disjoint profiles.
-Given that many of the radio profiles look similar to those pulsars found in table~\ref{tab:LC} we expect that both radio PC and LC emission are seen.
+Given that many of the radio profiles look similar to those pulsars found in Table~\ref{tab:LC} we expect that both radio PC and LC emission are seen.
 However, none have (yet) been detected in gamma-rays.
-Some have not been folded to produce gamma-ray profiles and others fall below the nominal Fermi threshold, but indeed 12 of these pulsars are above the threshold.
-It is noticeable that the spin periods of the pulsars in this Table are longer than those in Tables~\ref{tab:ONLY} to \ref{tab:NOLC}, perhaps indicating lower levels of gamma-ray luminosity.
+Some have not been folded to produce gamma-ray profiles due to poor radio ephemerides.
+For the rest we use the `heuristic' Fermi detection threshold of $G>10^{-12}$ computed via

+(adapted from equation 25 of \citealt{3PC}) to determine whether or not the pulsars are potentially detectable.
+We see that 12 of these pulsars are above the threshold.
+It is noticeable that the spin-down energies of the pulsars in this Table are smaller than those in Tables~\ref{tab:ONLY} to \ref{tab:NOLC}, perhaps indicating lower levels of gamma-ray luminosity.

 Finally, Table~\ref{tab:CLUM} lists the pulsars with contiguous profiles that do not have gamma-ray emission, but are above the nominal Fermi threshold for detection.
 It is our premise that the majority of these pulsars have unfavourable viewing geometries for LC emission to be observed (i.e. red region of Figure~\ref{fig:az}).